chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Infrastructure-Analysis.md

 - nwolverson (recent contributions made)
 - natefaubion (recent contributions made)

+### Other Key Members

+- hdgarrood
+- justinwoo

+... and a few others that do not immediately come to mind.

 ## The Purs Docs command

 ### How does it work?

 Seems to do a subset of the work of the compiler (purs) because going the full way of the compiler would lead to hard-to-understand docs.
 As a result, there are a few issues that arise that are still being worked out, such as [desugaring type classes](https://github.com/purescript/purescript/issues/3264).

 There are a number of output formats, but usually Markdown or HTML is the result.
+The Markdown output does not produce GitHub-Flavored Markdown because they use the [CheapSkate](https://github.com/jgm/cheapskate) Haskell library.
 It seems that [HTML will become the default](https://github.com/purescript/purescript/issues/3489) in next breaking-change release).

 ### How could improvements here greatly benefit the entire ecosystem?